Francisco Maturana

 Francisco Antonio Maturana García, also known as Pacho Maturana (born February 15, 1949) is a Colombian ex-football player and football manager.
-Under his management, Atletico Nacional was the first team of the nation to win the Copa Libertadores in 1989 and the Colombia national football team to win Colombia's first ever national title: the Copa America in 2001.
+Under his management, Atletico Nacional was the first team of the nation to win the Copa Libertadores in 1989 and the Colombia national football team to win Colombia's first ever International title: the Copa America in 2001.

 He is currently a member of the FIFA Football Committee.

 Career

 Player

 Born in Quibdó, Chocó, Francisco Maturana moved with his family at an early age to the city of Medellín.
 Here he played professional football while attending the University of Antioquia, where he later obtained a degree in dentistry.
 He began his professional career in 1970 at Atlético Nacional, where he became a starting defender until 1980.
-During his time in Atlético Nacional he won two Colombian League Championships in 1973 and 1976.
+During his time at Atlético Nacional he won two Colombian League Championships in 1973 and 1976.
 In 1981, he transferred to Atlético Bucaramanga and also played 6 matches with the Colombia National Team during the qualifying matches for the 1982 World Cup.
 In 1982, he played his last year with Deportes Tolima until he retired at the end of the season.